meddle0x53/reacto/README.md

   # Values: 1,2,3
 ```

-As we can see only the values emitted by the trackable with label `0`, the
+As we can see only the values emitted by the `Trackable` with label `0`, the
-ones that can be devided by 3 without remainder are affected by the `map`
+ones that can be divided by 3 without remainder are affected by the `map`
 operation.
 The operations `select`, `inject` and `flat_map` have a `label:`
 argument too and can be applied only to sub-trackables with the passed label.

 #### flatten_labeled

-The `Reacto::LabeledTrackable` instances emitted by a Trackable after grouping
+The `Reacto::LabeledTrackable` instances emitted by a `Trackable` after grouping
 can be turned to simple value notifications by using the `flatten_labeled`
 operation.
 It turns every sub-trackable into an object with two fields
 label and value.
 The label is the same as the label of the sub-trackable the